On Franklin's relativistic rotational transformation and its modification: Non-invariance of electromagnetism under (modified) Franklin transformation

 \section{Non-invariance of electromagnetism under (modified) Franklin transformation}

-In some of the studies in the literature discussing the Franklin transformation it is claimed that this transformation restores the full Lorentz (-type) covariance of electrodynamics \cite{Kichen}.
-Here we show in detail that such a claim is not correct.
-Under Lorentz transformation Maxwell equations are invariant in the sense that they retain the same 3-dimensional vector form in the transformed coordinates, consequently the electromagnetic wave equation which is obtained from these equations is also form-invariant.
-In what follows we show that neither the Maxwell equations nor wave equation are form-invariant under Franklin transformation.
-To make life easier we show this in the absence of any EM sources and for the modified Franklin transformation but the same result (non invariance of electromagnetism) holds for the original Franklin transformation.
-From modified Franklin transformation (\ref{rot9}) we have the following relation between the partial derivatives
+In some of the studies in the literature discussing the Franklin transformation it is claimed that this transformation restores the full Lorentz (-type) covariance of electrodynamics \cite{Kichen,Hillion}.
+Here we show in detail that such a claim is not correct and the covariance mentioned in those studies only is satisfied by implicitly fixing the radial coordinate in the transformation (i.e. $r=constant$), in which case the transformed metric \eqref{rot8b} retains its Euclidean form by setting $dr=0$.
+But for a general transformation this is not true as shown below for the MFT, in which case again, the covariance is only restored at the position of the observer i.e. at $r=R$ where the spacetime, as discussed and interpreted previously, is Euclidean form invariant.\\ To be specific, under Lorentz transformation, Maxwell equations are invariant in the sense that they retain the same three-dimensional vector form in the transformed coordinates, consequently the electromagnetic wave equation which is obtained from these equations is also form invariant.
+In what follows we show that neither the Maxwell equations nor wave equation are form invariant under Franklin transformation.
+To make life easier we show this in the absence of any EM sources and for the modified Franklin transformation, but the same result (non-invariance of electromagnetism) holds for the original Franklin transformation.
+From modified Franklin transformation (\ref{rot9}) we have the following relation between the partial derivatives: